 In most children’s books, illustrations play an integral role in the storytelling and plot development, because children spend years learning about the world visually before they can read.
 Picture books help young children to learn to read by presenting text and images that work together.

-If you want to learn more about writing, illustrating, and publishing children's books with AuthorHouse, complete this form to receive our complimentary Publishing Guide Book.
+If you want to learn more about writing, illustrating, and publishing children's books with AuthorHouse, complete this form to receive your complimentary Publishing Guide Book.
 This in-depth, "how-to" guide explains our process and invites you to take your publishing journey with us.
-You may also call free-phone 0800 1974150 to speak with one of our Publishing Advisors.
+You may also call freephone 0800 047 8203 to speak with one of our Publishing Consultants.